-The Company recognized an income tax benefit of \$36,000 and \$1,080,000 in 2018 and 2017, respectively.
+The Company recognized an income tax benefit of \$36,000 in 2018.
 During 2014, Management established a valuation allowance against its net deferred tax asset of approximately \$8,140,000.
-As of December 31, 2019, the valuation allowance is still in place.
-The 2018 and 2017 benefits were the result of the impact of the elimination of the alternative minimum tax credit carryforwards from new tax legislation and the correction of refunds for prior years.
+As of December 31, 2020 and 2019, the valuation allowance is still in place.
+The 2018 benefit was the result of the impact of the elimination of the alternative minimum tax credit carryforwards from new tax legislation and the correction of refunds for prior years.
 Note I to the Consolidated Financial Statements presents a reconciliation of income taxes for these three years and further analysis of the valuation allowance.